 And finally, Manila, the heart of the metro!
 Extremely near the airport, surrounded by a lot of hotels and accommodations, tourist spots all over, and food offerings wherever you go—all the ingredients of a fun family adventure.

 A nice start is for the whole fam to go to the National Museum.
 You can then head on to nearby attractions like the Ocean Park, Planetarium, and Rizal Shrine.

-You can join Manila excursions that will tour you inside the walled city of Intramuros or take part in a tour in Binondo!
+You can join Manila excursions that will tour you inside the walled city of Intramuros or take part in Binondo Chinatown tours!
 You can also visit Escolta and witness how young artists teamed up and gave its once-dirty streets a new life through art and music.